wso2-attic/vagrant-ei/vagrantFiles/machines/README.md

 ## How to run the Vagrantfile

-##### 1. Checkout this repository into your local machine using the following Git command.
+#### 1. Checkout this repository into your local machine using the following Git command.
 ```
 git clone https://github.com/wso2-incubator/vagrant-is.git
 ```
-##### 2. Build and add the Vagrant boxes for external MySQL database, WSO2 Identity Server and WSO2 Identity Server Analytics using the Vagrant box automation resources.
+#### 2. Build and add the Vagrant boxes for external MySQL database and WSO2 Enterprise Integrator using the Vagrant box automation resources.

-##### 3. Move to `machines` folder.
+#### 3. Move to `machines` folder.

     cd machines

-##### 4. Spawn up the Vagrant setup.

-The WSO2 EI considers 3 deployment profiles.
+#### 4.The WSO2 EI considers 3 deployment profiles..

 Following are the 3 profiles.